-Figure 23-7.
+Figure 23-8.
 If a reading isn't close to the Prime Meridian, the phone vibrates

 Such boundary checking has numerous applications; for example, warning parolees if they're nearing a legally specified distance from their home, or alerting parents or teachers if a child leaves the playground area.
-If you'd like to see a slightly more complex example, see Chapter 18's discussion of conditional blocks.
+If you'd like to see a slightly more complex example, see the discussion in Chapter 18 on conditional blocks.